-Rachael and Ryan are ready to start a family, so they need to get out of their cramped 900 square foot rental and into their first home.
-They both want to stay near the Santa Monica, California coastline, but the area's expenisve real estate market is making finding an affordable place a real challenge.
-To lower costs Ryan is willing to tackle a true fixer-upper and handle renovations himself, but the idea of taking on so much work as first-time homeowners makes Rachael a little nervous.
-Adding to their home-search difficulties is their opposing criteria; he'd like to find a home with a rental unit for extra income, where she prefers a single-family home.
-With contrasting wish lists their real estate broker Toni Patillo has quite the task in finding them a home that fits all their needs, but as renovation begins, they may discover they've taken on more than they can handle.
+Rachael and Ryan are ready to start a family so they need to get out of their cramped 900-square-foot rental and into their first home.
+They both want to stay near the Santa Monica, CA, coastline but the area's expensive real estate market is making finding an affordable place a real challenge.
+To lower costs, Ryan is willing to tackle a true fixer-upper and handle renovations himself but the idea of taking on so much work as first-time homeowners makes Rachael a little nervous.
+Adding to their home-search difficulties is their opposing criteria -- he'd like to find a home with a rental unit for extra income while she prefers a single-family home.
+With contrasting wish lists, their real estate broker Toni Patillo has quite the task in finding them a home that fits all their needs, but as renovation begins, they may discover they've taken on more than they can handle.
 Even with help from designer Bridgid Coulter and contractor Boaz Siton, they'll run into problem after problem.
-But after all the termite issues, sewer line problems, and structural issues come to an end, Rachael and Ryan will wind up with the spacious kitchen and relaxing master suite of their dreams.
+But after all the termite issues, sewer line problems and structural issues come to an end, Rachael and Ryan will wind up with the spacious kitchen and relaxing master suite of their dreams.

 Eric, Dana, and their young son have outgrown their Simi Valley, CA condo.
 They are ready to buy a single-family home, and are targeting ranch-style places near their condo.
 While Eric wants a rugged Craftsman look on the inside, Dana is more traditional and clean-lined.
 They have a budget of up to $525,000 to spend, and are open to making improvements to the space.
 With the help of family friend and real estate agent Karen Betacourt, they see several ranch style homes to consider.
 Once they choose a place, they waste no time making updates, tackling the kitchen, master bedroom, dining room, and living rooms- all ambitious updates for their $33,000 renovation budget.
 With Eric on a work trip to Europe during part of the renovation, Dana is left in charge and takes it upon herself to update even more rooms in him absence.
 While they experience the ups and downs of renovation, after nearly six weeks of hard work, the effort pays off and then can now enjoy their new home.

-Jason, Eleiza and their young daughter Lily have moved all over the world for his career as a physics professor, but they're ready to set down roots and buy their first home near his current job in the Hartford, Connecticut area.
-They both want a Cape Cod style home with at least three bedrooms, a spacious kitchen, and space for a home office for Eleiza's political consulting career.
+Jason, Eleiza and their young daughter Lily have moved all over the world for his career as a physics professor but they're ready to set down roots and buy their first home near his current job in the Hartford, CT, area.
+They both want a Cape Cod style home with at least three bedrooms, a spacious kitchen and space for a home office for Eleiza's political consulting career.
 But he wants a more rural place close to his job that will shorten his commute and she wants a place near shops and restaurants.
-And they both want a home that uses very little plastic and instead features natural elements like stone and wood.
+They both want a home that uses very little plastic and instead features natural elements like stone and wood.
 Their combined wish list creates quite a challenge for their real estate agent Lisa Ogren as she lines up houses throughout the Hartford area.
-After finally agreeing on a home, Jason and Eleiza launch into their projects, including gutting the kitchen to bring in organic materials like granite and bamboo.
-Everything from unexpected structural issues to over sized doors will delay their progress, but in the end, with help from designer Lorey Cavanaugh and contractor Mike Shelto, they create a beautiful, natural home that their family can enjoy for years to come.
+After finally agreeing on a home, Jason and Eleiza launch into their projects including gutting the kitchen to bring in organic materials like granite and bamboo.
+Everything from unexpected structural issues to oversized doors will delay their progress but in the end, with help from designer Lorey Cavanaugh and contractor Mike Shelto, they create a beautiful, natural home that their family can enjoy for years to come.

-With two growing boys, Eric and Linda are ready to get out of their small Somerville, Massachusetts rental and into a home with more space.
-Eric's job as a fireman requires him to find a home within the city limits, but the area's soaring real estate prices are making that a challenge with their first time buyers' budget.
+With two growing boys, Eric and Linda are ready to get out of their small Somerville, MA, rental and into a home with more space.
+Eric's job as a fireman requires him to find a home within the city limits but the area's soaring real estate prices are making that a challenge with their first-time buyers' budget.
 Not to mention that Eric wants a two-family home that can provide extra income from renters, while Linda dreams of a single-family home where they can have a space that's all their own.
-Their agent Marc Ouellet will need to find a place that's not only the perfect compromise, but also has at least three bedrooms, an eat-in kitchen, and a yard for the boys.
+Their agent Marc Ouellet will need to find a place that's not only the perfect compromise but also has at least three bedrooms, an eat-in kitchen and a yard for the boys.

 Denver couple Amber and Erin are ready to buy a second home in Los Angeles where they can get away from the cold Denver winters.
 But it also needs to be able to act as a home base for Erin's cake truffle business, which she is trying to expand to new areas of the country.
 So at the top of the list is an updated kitchen with lots of space.
 And one of Amber's must-haves is a pool, so they can truly enoy the Southern California weather.
 But once the ladies finally agree on a home, the challenges begin as they try to manage a total overhaul of their new home from 1000 miles away.
 In the end, they'll pull together a relaxing vacation getaway with the potential to launch Erin's business to new heights.